eye-division/adventure-places/_adventures/10-mini-mountains-to-climb-with-kids.md

   tags: use tags to link adventures to each other
 ---

 Everyone loves conquering a summit and bathing in the views and feeling of achievement to be found there.
-From short and easy walks to bigger days out, all with the essential ingredient of a proper top to reach and plenty to see along the way, here are some of our favourite mini mountains to climb with kids.
+From short and easy walks to bigger days out, all with the essential ingredients of a proper top to reach and plenty to see along the way, here are some of our favourite mini mountains to climb with kids.

 #### 1\.
 Hound Tor, Dartmoor